 While securing a job in Vietnam as an English teacher without a TEFL certificate isn’t unheard of, in order to work legally and obtain a work visa in Vietnam you are required to have completed an online or in-classroom TEFL certification course.

 When are job placements offered?

 Job placements are offered upon completion of our Volunteer and Work Experience Program.
-For volunteers joining us for our program in June of 2017 our first job placements will be in September of 2017.

 How long are the job placements?

 This depends on the country.
 In Japan, you’ll generally sign a 1-year contract with your employer.
 In Vietnam things are a bit more flexible.
 Trellis will help you negotiate your contract and make everything easy for you.
 If you choose to work in Japan we’ll reimburse your transportation costs from Vietnam to Japan.

 Why should someone wanting to volunteer to teach English in a foreign country pay Trellis $1,800 to do it?

 Very good question!
 The vast majority of volunteering initiatives globally require their volunteers to pay program fees.
 These fees play a large role in helping non-profits and social enterprises cover their costs and remain operational.
 The $1,800 program fee that Trellis charges its volunteers covers the volunteer’s accommodation costs for three months as well as a number of other things.
 For specific details please view our program details page.
 If you do some research on other volunteering initiatives you’ll discover that Trellis’ program fees are actually quite competitive and affordable!

 Does Trellis retain money even though it is a non-profit organization?